2/12/2019

 Karen Ford

 Hi, good morning.
 I wanted to ask about your senior housing portfolio.
-Your same Serenity Guidance is over 200 basis points higher than your peers on both the shop and the triple net portfolio.
-Why do you think you're seeing superior performance?
-Can you confirm that there's no incremental rent relief or portfolio transitions expected in your triple net portfolio?
+Your SAMHSA NLI guidance is over 200 basis points higher than your peers on both the SHOP and the TripleNet portfolio.
+Why do you think you're seeing superior performance, and can you confirm that there's no incremental rent relief or portfolio transitions expected in your triple net portfolio?

 speaker

-So I think, Karen, it should not be a surprise to you to look at the history.
-You will see that our portfolio has generated better growth and that sort of alpha, if you will, has widened as the cycle got tougher and tougher.
-And the second thing I would mention that if you look at we have very granular view of what our portfolio, our assets should be.
-You have seen our data analytics presentation, how we're thinking about, you know, asset management, very active asset management.
-And you have seen that we have taken a lot of, you know, proactive steps to sell assets and not afraid of dilution on a short-term basis.
+So I think that should not be a surprise to you.
+If you look at the history, you will see that our portfolio has generated better growth, and that sort of alpha, if you will, has widened as the cycle got tougher and tougher.
+And the second thing I would mention that if you look at, We have a very granular view of what our portfolio, our assets should be.
+You have seen our data analytics presentation, how we're thinking about asset management, very active asset management.
+You have seen that we have taken a lot of proactive steps to sell assets and not afraid of dilution on a short-term basis.
 So we're very encouraged by the business.
-Now, you know, it's very hard to comment on these things on a quarter to quarter basis, but we're encouraged by that population growth is coming and the supply is starting to roll over.
-Karen,
+Now, it's very hard to comment on these things on a quarter-to-quarter basis, but we're encouraged by that. population growth is coming and the supply is starting to roll over.

 speaker